Anxiety Disorders

-When treated properly, anxiety disorders are very treatable.
 Yet, people with anxiety disorders often have difficulty obtaining good treatment.
-Many doctors do not recognize the signs of anxiety disorders and instead ignore patients' problems or minimize their scope.
+Many doctors do not recognize the signs of anxiety disorders and instead ignore the patients’ problems or minimize their importance.
 Other doctors simply prescribe tranquilizers that can cause dependency.
 Some doctors consider anxiety patients to be hypochondriacs.
-Some therapists take anxiety patients on long journeys through their past, while not addressing the anxiety-provoking issues at hand.
-Dr. Cohen's methods have been proven over many years, and his rate of success with anxiety disorders is high.
+Some therapists take anxiety patients on long journeys through their past, while not addressing the anxiety-related issues and challenges today.
+Dr. Cohen understands that anxiety disorders cause great discomfort, substantially reduce people’s quality of life and often impair their ability to function normally.
+His methods have been proven over many years, and his rate of success with anxiety disorders is very high.

-- Generalized Anxiety Disorder (GAD).
+1. Generalized Anxiety Disorder (GAD).
 People with GAD worry excessively about everyday problems.
 Their days are filled with anxiety and tension.
 They recognize that their constant worry is unnecessary, but they cannot stop.
 These people have difficulty falling asleep and/or awaken early and cannot go back to sleep.
-They often have physical symptoms such as fatigue, headaches, trembling, lightheadedness, sweating, difficulty breathing.
+They often have physical symptoms such as rapid heart rate, tightness in the chest, headaches, trembling, lightheadedness, sweating, difficulty breathing.
 GAD affects 7 million Americans, two-thirds women.

-- Social Phobia.
-Also known as "social anxiety disorder."
+5. Social Phobia.
+Also known as “social anxiety disorder.”
 People with social phobia experience intense anxiety in interpersonal situations.
-Such situations may include work situations, school, parties.
-Symptoms may also include difficulty concentrating, self-consciousness, fatigue,difficulty speaking, sweaty palms, pounding heart, feelings of being overwhelmed.
+Such situations may include work situations, school, conferences or parties.
+Symptoms may also include difficulty concentrating, self-consciousness, fatigue, difficulty speaking, sweaty palms, pounding heart, feelings of being overwhelmed.
 15 million Americans are affected by social phobias.

-- Specific Phobias.
-Phobias generate intense fears in situations that poses little or no actual danger.
+6. Specific Phobias.
+Phobias generate intense fears in situations that pose little or no actual danger.
 Specific phobias include elevators, escalators, tunnels, heights, highway driving, water, flying, dogs, insects, and blood.
 Facing the feared object or situation is difficult because it elicits panic feelings.
 Specific phobias affect more than 19 million Americans, more often in women.

 Dr. Cohen's Broad Experience in Treating Anxiety Disorders

-Dr. Cohen's treatment of anxiety disorders involves psychotherapy or medication treatment or both.
-Psychotherapy initially focuses on identifying the patient's anxiety and/or panicky feelings and there origins.
-Is there a personal history of anxiety, a family history?
+Dr. Cohen’s treatment of anxiety disorders involves psychotherapy or medication treatment, often both.
+Psychotherapy initially focuses on defining your anxiety and/or panicky feelings and their origins.
+Is there a personal history of anxiety, a family history, early traumas?
 What events or changes may have been involved?
 Psychotherapy also focuses on creating strategies for handling emotions in difficult situations.
-The difficult situation may be flying in an airplane, entering a supermarket, or going to a party, or it may involve a relationship with a family member or friend.
-Subsequent sessions focus on each individual's inner feelings, strengths, self-esteem, communication skills, problem solving, and identification of life goals.
+The difficult situation may be flying in an airplane, entering a supermarket, going to a party, or it may involve a relationship with a family member or friend.
+Subsequent sessions focus on each individual’s inner feelings, strengths, self-esteem issues, communication skills, problem solving, and identification of life goals.

 Related Articles: